 - Hit the checkmark to create the routine.

 You now have two routines to turn the lights on at around sunrise and turn the lights off around sunset.
 There are a few pros and cons to the manual method.
-Sunset and sunrise times change literally everyday by a little bit.
-However, in June 2020, the sunrise times will only range between 6:01AM and 6:06AM while sunset times will range between 8:55PM and 9:04PM.
+Sunset and sunrise times change literally every day by a little bit.
+However, in June 2021, the sunrise times will only range between 6:01AM and 6:06AM while sunset times will range between 8:54PM and 9:04PM.

 Manual is quite easy to do, but it's a bit tedious and isn't as elegant as other options.